chriskonnertz/string-calc/README.md

 $result = $stringCalc->calculate($term);
 ```

-> There is a PHP demo script included.
+> There is an interactive PHP demo script included.
 It is located at `dev/demo.php`.

 ## Motivation